Lyudmila Mikhailivna Pavlichenko was the most successful woman sniper of World War Two. She was born in Bila Tserkva in the Ukraine, July 12th, 1916.

 Below is pictured an actual 1891 Mosin-Nagant Model 30, bolt action rifle, very similar to the one that Pavlichenko used.

-The ability to stay still for hours and hours on end using natural cover with camouflage techniques along with the tenacity to move with great stealth are all part of the skills of being a successful sniper which Pavlichenko used to the greatest advantage.
+The ability to stay still for hours and hours on end using natural cover with camouflage techniques along with the tenacity to move with great stealth are all part of the skills of being a successful sniper.
+Skills which Pavlichenko used to her greatest advantage.

 During this time she had a battlefield promotion to the rank of Lieutenant and in May 1942 she was officially recognized by the Red Army as a hero of the Soviet Union after killing a further 200 German soldiers.